google/ci_edit/readme.md

 ## The ci text editor

-Heh, well yes, I do think the world needs another text editor.
+The world does need another text editor.

 There are other fine curses based editors.
 I found that I was often trying to tweak them to get just what I wanted.
 Almost as often, some dark piece of those